petedavisdev/petedavis.dev/docs/_posts/blogging-with-vuepress-part-3.md

 ---
-title: Blog post 3
+title: Blogging with VuePress and Netlify CMS
 date: 2019-12-14T15:49:09.818Z
 thumbnail: /media/workflow.png
 ---
-# Part 3: Creating blog posts with and editorial workflow

-In [part 2](./blogging-with-vuepress-part-2.md) you got as far as editing your home page content in Netlify CMS.
+Before you start, you'll need to create a VuePress site and connect it to Netlify CMS.

 Now we're going to make blogging possible.